What Is Glycemic Control?

 Safety and Integration with Standard Treatment

 Medical acupuncture is considered safe as a complementary therapy in diabetes.
-Adverse effects are minimal and generally limited to local hematomas at the insertion points.
+Adverse effects are minimal and generally limited to local hematomas at the insertion sites.
 There are no known interactions with antidiabetic medications (metformin, insulin, SGLT2 inhibitors, or GLP-1 agonists).

 Prognosis

 The prognosis of type 2 diabetes depends directly on the quality of glycemic control over time.
-The UKPDS study showed that early intensive control confers lasting benefits — the so-called "legacy effect" — even after decades of follow-up.
+The UKPDS study showed that early intensive control confers lasting benefits — the só-called "legacy effect" — even after decades of follow-up.

 With appropriate, multifactorial treatment (glycemic, blood pressure, lipid, and smoking cessation control), patients with T2D can have life expectancy close to that of the general population.
 The key is early intervention and sustained adherence to treatment.